Image of the JLV logo with Venture Israel Fellowship written underneath

 Meeting & Travel Expectations:

-• Seven monthly virtual daytime sessions, 1.5 hours each
+• Three virtual sessions, 1.5 hours each

 • Two One-to-one consultation sessions with the Fellowship Director